-What is QUAD?
+What is Quadrilateral Security Dialogue (QUAD)?
 What is the purpose of QUAD?
 Which are the QUAD nations?
 Read to know more.

 China’s rising economic power undermined the traditional role of the United States of America in the Asia-Pacific region since the early 2000s.

 Even though the United States had strategic preoccupations with Afghanistan and Iraq, China remained a major powerhouse in the region.

 The United States came up with a policy of soft containment of China by organizing strategic partnerships with major democracies in the Asia-Pacific region.

 The Quadrilateral Security Dialogue (QSD, also known as the Quad or QUAD) is a strategic dialogue between the United States, India, Japan and Australia – in this background.

 The timeline includes 2007, 2012, 2017, 2020 and 2021 QUAD summit.

 - Initiated in 2007 by Japanese Prime Minister Shinzo Abe, with the aid of U.S. Vice President Dick Cheney, Australian Prime Minister John Howard, and Indian Prime Minister Manmohan Singh.